ArthurSonzogni/FTXUI/doc/mainpage.md

 Produced by: ftxui::Container::Tab() from "ftxui/component/component.hpp".
 It take a list of component and display only one of them.
 This is useful for implementing a tab bar.

+## ResizableSplit::{Left, Right, Top, Bottom}

+Produced by:
+- ftxui::ResizableSplitLeft()
+- ftxui::ResizableSplitRight()
+- ftxui::ResizableSplitTop()
+- ftxui::ResizableSplitBottom()

+from "ftxui/component/component.hpp"

+It defines an horizontal or vertical separation in between two chilren component.
+The position of the split is variable and controlable using the mouse.

+@htmlonly
+<script id="asciicast-tprMH2EdkUoMb7D2YxgMGgpzx" src="https://asciinema.org/a/tprMH2EdkUoMb7D2YxgMGgpzx.js" async></script>
+@endhtmlonly